imagej/imagej.github.io/_pages/plugins/fijiyama.md

 Accuracy Test
 -------------

 Fijiyama can be used to quantify the resulting mismatch.
-This measurement process is integrated in the plugin as an extra functionality, to help users evaluating their results, as illustrated in this video : “Fijiyama : quantifying average mismatch after registration”
+This measurement process is integrated in the plugin as an extra functionality, to help users evaluating their results, as illustrated in this video : "Fijiyama : quantifying average mismatch after registration"

 {% include youtube url='https://www.youtube.com/embed/xTOQIHieH0o'%}